alvarobartt/investpy/README.md

 For further information or any question feel free to contact me via email at alvarob96@usal.es

-You can also check my [Medium Publication](https://medium.com/research-studies-by-alvaro-bartolome/investpy-a-python-library-for-historical-data-extraction-from-the-spanish-stock-market-ad4d564dbfc5).
+You can also check my [Medium Publication](https://medium.com/research-studies-by-alvaro-bartolome/investpy-a-python-library-for-historical-data-extraction-from-the-spanish-stock-market-ad4d564dbfc5), where I upload weekly posts related to Data Science and some of them explain investpy functions and development in a deeper way.

 ## Disclaimer